Global Mourning Room

 Anti-Semitism, Mania Altman, The Feminine, The Masculine, Children

 How the Mourning Room came into life

-In 2017, Stefan rode his motorcycle and died in an accident.
+In 2017, Stefan rode his motorcycle and got into an accident.
+Stefan died.
 This happened 3 years after my wife Margarete had died.

-Stefan had worked in the Timeless Wisdom Training I participated in.
+Stefan had worked in training I had participated in.
 We all were shocked.
 In my grief, I was looking for connection.